 Epigenetics allows cells to adapt to environmental alterations, causing heritable yet reversible changes of the cellular state.
 Perturbations of the epigenetic machinery are often responsible for diseases.
-The main focus of our team is to investigate how epigenetic changes could impact on stem cells, both in physiological and pathological settings.
-We aim to dissect the molecular mechanisms through which transcription factors mediate the epigenetic responses to environmental signals in stem cells.
-We intent to tackle this biological question using a multidisciplinary approach that, by combining dynamic single cell tracking strategy with the epigenetic profiling of cells, should allow to determine the network of combinatorial epigenetic modifications that establish a stem cell-like epigenetic state.
-On the same line we are also interested in understanding the contribution of oncogene-induced epigenetic reprogramming to tumor progression and metastasis formation.
+The focus of our team is to investigate how epigenetic changes could impact on stem cells, both in physiological and pathological settings.
+We aim to dissect the molecular mechanisms through which chromatin players mediate the epigenetic responses to environmental signals in stem cells.
+We intent to tackle this biological question using a multidisciplinary approach that by combining dynamic single cell tracking strategy with the epigenetic profiling of cells, should allow to determine the network of combinatorial epigenetic modifications that establish a stem cell-like epigenetic state.
+On the same line, we are also interested in understanding the contribution of oncogene-induced epigenetic reprogramming to tumor progression and metastasis formation.

 - Alessio Zippo, PI

 - Sven Beyes, Post-doc

 - Silvia Scalisi, Post-doc